cellannotation/cap-anndata/README.md

 #### 4. How to work with X and raw.X

 The CapAnnData package won't read any field by default.
 However, the `X` and `raw.X` will be linked to the backed matrices automatically upon the first request to those fields.
+The X object will be returned as the `h5py.Dataset` or `AnnData.experimental.sparse_dataset`.

 ```python
 with read_h5ad(file_path=file_path, edit=False) as cap_adata: